First, if you're wondering how options differ from shares then have a look at this article, shares versus options: what's the difference?

 Once you enter an amount, you will have access to three different documents:

-Check your Shareholders Agreement to check if you need investor majority consent to increase your company share capital and create an options pool.
+Check your Shareholders Agreement to check if you need investor majority consent to increase your company share capital and create an option pool.
 If you don't need investor majority consent, then skip this document.

 Please create the Shareholders Resolution, send to all shareholders, get signed by 75% of voting shareholders, and then upload it to Companies House.